The Intersection of Personalization, CRO, and SEO

 In a lot of industries, it isn’t enough to optimize these pages.
 To rank for “men’s swim trunks,” you’ll need to have some authority.
 That means a credible website with links from other sites.
+The value of link building can’t be understated!
 But let’s be honest – very few people are ever going to link to your product catalog.

 Here’s where content marketing comes in.

 A content marketing program will create the links and authority that lead to ranking.
 Build a set of articles that focus on the related topics: swim fitness routines, swim trunk sizing guide, or how to care for your goggles, for instance.
 Each of these articles can link to the product catalog, passing some authority along.

 A well-optimized e-commerce website has a search optimized catalog (focus on those category pages) and a search optimized blog (build up that internally-linked related content).